mavryk-network/mavryk-protocol/docs/developer/tezt.rst

 The main benefits of using Tezt-Tezos are:

-- tests are written in the same language as Octez itself (OCaml), which reduces context switch for developers;
+- tests are written in the same language as Mavkit itself (OCaml), which reduces context switch for developers;

 - tests do not actively poll the node